-“Y- yes, ma’am.”
+“Y—yes, ma’am.”
 Talia retreated with her prizes.
 She was still utterly confused.
 How could they let her keep these?
 Everyone knew apprentices were not usually given money of their own.
-And even if they were, this was just too much.
+Even if they were, this was just too much.

 Almost in a half daze, she studied the small bags that lined the first shelf of the cart.
-After looking them over, she realized they were all the same size but their colors were as varied as a field of flowers.
-She picked a dark blue one to call her own and quickly dropped her prizes inside.
-After tying the bag shut and latching it on to her belt, she picked up the other gems off the floor and put them back in the cart.
+After looking them over, she realized they were all the same size, but their colors were as varied as a field of flowers.
+She picked a dark blue one to call her own and dropped her prizes inside.
+Tying the bag shut and latching it on to her belt, she picked up the other gems off the floor and put them back in the cart.

 “Let’s move over to my bedroom so I can get dressed while you start in on the next shelf.”
 The Administrator stood up from the settee and released her bound hair, combing it as she left the room barefoot.
 Talia grabbed hold of the cart and set out to follow her.
-Lareen led her out into the entry hall and to the room across the way.
+Lareen strolled to the room across the way.

 The Administrator’s bedroom was twice as large as her bathroom.
-A wide, canopied bed dominated the far side and yet the room still didn’t look crowded.
+A spacious, canopied bed dominated the far side, yet the room still didn’t look crowded.
 Two sets of doors led out to separate balconies.
 As Talia watched, Lareen sauntered over to a marble-topped vanity and sat down before the large mirror.
-She set down the comb, picked up a large brush, and gently stroked it through her cascading hair.
+She set down the comb, picked up a brush, and gently stroked it through her cascading hair.

-“You’ll find a number of papers on the second shelf of the cart.
-I want you to read through them and then tell me which of them would be the most useful.”
+“You’ll find some papers on the second shelf of the cart.
+I want you to read through them then tell me which of them would be the most useful.”
 Lareen glanced at her in the mirror’s reflection.

 Talia steered the cart in that direction and sat down.
-Gingerly, she pulled out the four sets of parchments and set them on the table.
-As she saw that the Administrator was paying her no attention whatsoever, she pushed herself farther back on the comfortable chair and opened the first parchment.
+Gingerly, she pulled out the four sets of parchments in the cart and set them on the table.
+Noticing the Administrator was paying her no attention whatsoever, she pushed herself farther back on the comfortable chair and opened the first parchment.

 After looking through the list a second time, she rolled it back up, set it aside, and moved on to the next.

 The new parchment contained a long poem.
-It was simple, the rhymes not well thought out, but it was very funny.
-The poem told of how the sun learned of the beautiful moon by the gossip of the clouds and then went on to spend his every waking moment trying to see her for himself.
-This could not be, of course, since the moon would normally only show herself once he’d gone from the sky.
-The sun however kept on, and on, oblivious.
+It was simple, the rhymes not well thought out, but it was amusing.
+The poem told of how the sun learned of the beautiful moon by the gossip of the clouds.
+He then went on to spend his every waking moment trying to see her for himself.
+This could not be, of course, since the moon would only show herself once he’d gone from the sky.
+The sun, however, kept on, and on, oblivious.

-Talia was forced to put her hand over her mouth a number of times as she read through the poem to keep from laughing out loud.
+Talia was forced to put her hand over her mouth several times as she read through the poem to keep from laughing out loud.